-Being a parent for a child is a big responsibility; even more so when you realise that there is only so much in your control.
+Being a parent is a big responsibility, even more so when you realise that there is only so much in your control.

 The ability to love a another human being so intensely, and with so little requirement to expect anything back, is remarkable.
 As a result, you automatically – and naturally – want only the best for your child; you want them to grow and develop to become the very best versions of themselves.

 But you are not the only role models they have in their lives.
 I’ve experienced the intensity of being the only person my son knew in his forever home, and that was tough on both of us; it made me appreciate how many people are involved in raising a child, and that I can’t do it entirely solo – he doesn’t need that.

 But, of course, when he is away from me, I have to be aware of the philosophies different people have.
 Everyone parents their children according to their own views, but there are broad themes that are similar.
 I had to learn what I was comfortable with, in terms of what I want my son to experience – because he will, of course, compare and contrast the parenting he gets from me and the care he receives from other people when he is with them.

 But it’s important to me as a parent to know that he is receiving good-quality care from those who he is with; it’s important that I can trust those he is with to sustain and develop his values.
 Those in his immediate circle – my parents, those he considers his aunts and uncles – will do it automatically, because we naturally share a similar outlook; we might not agree on on every single detail, but we agree on the quality of care my son deserves and the boundaries he needs to explore his own personality.